seanturner026/chef-planner/README.md

 Chef planning assistant

 optional arguments:
-  -h, --help         show this help message and exit -f, --file         create cooking plan using a specified yaml file -r, --reader       create cooking plan using dishes.yaml -s, --selector     create cooking plan using recipies existing in the
+  -h, --help                 show this help message and exit -f [], --file []           create cooking plan using a specified yaml file -r, --reader               create cooking plan using dishes.yaml -w, --writer               write recipies from dishes.yaml to the persistent
-                     persistent database
-  -w, --writer       write recipies from dishes.yaml to the persistent
                              database
-  -fw, -file writer  write recipies from a specified yaml file to the
+  -s, --selector             create cooking plan using recipies existing in the
                              persistent database
+  -m [], --modifier []       modify all recipies in the persistent database by the
+                             same name as in a specified yaml file -fw [], --file_writer []   write recipies from a specified yaml file to the persistent database
 ```
 ```
 $ python cooking.py -r